Font Loading & Delivery Strategies: Technical Blueprint for Performance & Typography

 Period-based swap behavior dictates how users perceive typography during load.
 Reference FOUT vs FOIT Mitigation for user-perceived performance tuning. font-display: optional prevents swap entirely if the network is slow, preserving layout stability.

 Synthetic fallback styling bridges the visual gap before the web font arrives.
-Match font-weight, font-style, and letter-spacing between system and custom fonts.
+Match font-weight, font-style, and letter-spacing between system and custom fonts using @font-face metric overrides on the fallback declaration.
 Implement progressive class toggling to apply anti-aliasing or ligature features post-load.
+The four font-display values map to precise timer behavior, and choosing among them is the central rendering decision — block minimizes the flash of unstyled text (FOUT) at the cost of a flash of invisible text (FOIT); swap does the reverse.
+Tune this for perceived performance using FOUT vs FOIT Mitigation.

-• Accessibility: Ensure fallback maintains minimum 16px base size and 4.5:1 contrast
+• Accessibility: Ensure the fallback maintains a minimum 16px base size and 4.5:1 contrast so the FOUT phase is still readable

 Variable Fonts & Architecture